How Hurricanes Damage the Economy

 2017 Hurricane Season

 Hurricane Maria was a Category 5 storm when it hit Dominica on September 18, 2017.
 On September 20, it devastated Puerto Rico, home to 3.5 million Americans.
 Even though it had been downgraded to a Category 4 storm, it still cost $90 billion in damage.
-The official death toll is 64, but a New York Times analysis said it could be 1,052.
+The official death toll is 64. but a New York Times analysis said it could be 1,052.
+In May 2018, researchers estimated that 4,645 died after the storm knocked out electricity and transportation.
+Many chronically ill people died because they could not get the care they needed.

 Harvey damaged 200,000 homes, of which 12,700 were destroyed.
 More than 500,000 people asked for federal assistance.
 The storm forced 5 percent of the nation's oil and gas production to shut down.
 Gas prices rose from $2.35 a gallon before Harvey hit to $2.49 a gallon.